Impact of Absorption due to Zero-Field Splitting on Loss in Dielectrics: A Case Study in Sapphire

 Loss in dielectric materials is a topic of high importance for many technological applications~\cite{gurevich_intrinsic_1991}.
-The dissipation of energy in an alternating electromagnetic field has often been treated phenomenologically, and microscopic mechanisms have rarely been fully quantified.
 The identification of the sources of loss has taken on new relevance in the context of quantum technologies~\cite{simmonds_decoherence_2004,martinis_decoherence_2005,oconnell_microwave_2008,de_leon_materials_2021,murray_material_2021,turiansky_dielectric_2024-1}, where loss tangents as low as 10 parts per billion are known to affect state-of-the-art superconducting qubit lifetimes~\cite{read_precision_2023}.
 Dielectric loss is often attributed to two-level systems (TLSs), a model first introduced in the study of amorphous materials~\cite{thorpe_properties_2001} in which charge tunnels between two inequivalent configurations.
 The coherence times of superconducting qubits improved as amorphous dielectrics were dropped in favor of their crystalline counterparts~\cite{martinis_ucsb_2014}, and surfaces or interfaces became the subject of research efforts.

 Surfaces and interfaces share some similarity to amorphous materials, where disruptions in bonding may lead to TLSs.
 Extensive research efforts~\cite{de_leon_materials_2021,murray_material_2021} have lowered surface loss to a point where bulk dielectric loss in the crystalline substrates plays an important role in limiting coherence times~\cite{read_precision_2023}.
 Indeed the dependence of loss on the device geometry and the distribution of fields within has been crucial in enabling the separation of surface and bulk loss components.
 However, the microscopic source of dielectric loss in a bulk crystal, where bonding disruptions are infrequent, has not been re-assessed.